Wabinab/xenoblade-chronicles-2/src/15_history.md

 Haze thought for a while, said, "Perhaps...
 But, whatever the reason, I- am- happy- if I look even a little like you, my lady."
 And she hugged Lora's arm and cuddled.

-Lora excitedly announced, "We're even the same dress size!"
+Lora excitedly shared, "We're even the same dress size!"

 "**Right?**"

 ![Haze and Lora](images/181_haze_and_lora.jpg)

-"Hahahaha!"
-Addam and Mythra were laughing, grateful they were happy at each other.
+"**Hahahaha!**" That entertained the others.

-Finishing food, young Mikhail was carrying something away, while Lora and Haze continued speaking with each other.
-Mythra had stuffs to catch up with Brighid, and Addam sat there, looking at Jin cleaning up the mess.
+Finishing up whatever remains, young Mikhail was carrying something away, while Lora and Haze continued their girly chats.
+Mythra was catching up with Brighid, while Addam sat where he sat, looking at Jin cleaning up the mess.
 "By the way, we want to try taking you on next, Jin."

-That attracted those currently speaking to him.
+Others were attracted to their conversation.
 Lora asked for his permission, "Well?
 How about it, Jin?"

 "I-I'm afraid I-I-I don't particularly like fighting."
 And he walked away, the energy he emanated felt somewhat low.

 Addam: "And to think... we're hearing that from 'the strongest man in Torna'."

 Lora, his Driver, defended him, "But perhaps there's truth in those words.
-After all, he... _or rather, they..._" Mikhail turned around and watched Jin walked past him without looking back, his step slow and sorrow.
+After all, he... _or rather, they..._" Young Mikhail was waiting for Jin; he walked past him, not looking at anyone, his step slow and sorrow.

 ![Sorrow Jin and young Mikhail](images/182_the_sad_jin.jpg)

 Just then, a panicking soldier rushed into the scene, shouted, "**My lord, my lady!
 We've discovered Malos's target!
-The capital!**" Jin stopped and turned around -- something that concerned him.
+The capital!**" That stopped Jin -- it was something he's concerned about.

 Addam was shocked, stood up straight, "**What?
 Are you sure?**"